lacuna/bifurcan/README.md

 Many modern data structure libraries also provide "parallel" collections, which make it easy to use multiple cores to process a single data structure.
 However, these collections are simply normal data structures with an execution model bolted on, without any obvious way to disentangle the two.

-Rather than provide its own execution model, Bifurcan allows any collection to split into sub-collections using `split(k)`, which will return 1 to `k` pieces depending on its size.
+Rather than provide its own execution model, Bifurcan allows any collection to split into sub-collections using `split(k)`, which will return approximately `k` pieces, depending on its size.
 The sub-collections can be processed and then merged using methods such as `concat`, `merge`, `union`, `intersection`, or `difference`.

 This separation of concerns provides greater flexibility, but also requires more work to get up and running.